BKFanni/XRD/BlogPost5.md

 With these initial steps completed, the project is now set up and ready for the development of VR interactions and immersive beach visuals.
 </p>

+<h2>Marwa</h2>
+<p>To prepare our VR experience, I started by adding an XR Rig to our project.
+This rig will serve as the user’s VR camera and controllers, allowing interaction within the environment once the beach scene is complete.
+Although we haven’t yet positioned the rig within the scene, it’s ready to be set up when the environment is fully prepared.

+For VR settings, I configured the project to use OpenXR as our target platform, ensuring compatibility across different VR devices.
+I enabled Virtual Reality Supported to let Unity recognize VR hardware, then set the Tracking Space to “Room Scale,” allowing users freedom to move around</p>